aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 }
 ```

-4. Before creating our `fetchList` function, let’s also create a local state to store whether the account has a list
+4. Before creating our `fetchList` function, let’s also create a local state to store whether the account has a list:

 ```js
 function App (